5.2.12 Executive Member for Health and Wellbeing and Adult Social Care

 To ensure that decisions and policies within the Adult Social Care, Health and Wellbeing portfolio are in accordance with the Council’s Equal Opportunities Policy.

-To hold the Director of People Services to account for the performance and improvement of the services and sufficiency duties.
+To hold the Director of Adult Services to account for the performance and improvement of the services and sufficiency duties.

 To lead on engagement with the community and voluntary sector.